Terms & Conditions

 a) The payment schedule has been adhered to

-a) One housewash is completed by PBF annually
+a) One house wash is completed by PBF annually (Charge applies)

-b) One seal inspection is be done by PBF annually where required for plaster or monolithic cladding
+c) One seal inspection will be done by PBF annually where required for plaster or monolithic cladding

 14.2 The liability of PBF is limited to the price paid for painting the surface area affected by any claim on a pro rata basis.